 A limited company is a separate legal entity from those who run it and the rights of the shareholders are encompassed by the company’s Articles of Association.
 You need to consult the Articles as to whether they are any restrictions on the transfer of shares as the Articles would supersede any conflicting clauses in your Will.

 Making a Will can sometimes avoid an unnecessary Inheritance Tax bill on death.
 For example, for many people with business assets Business Property Relief is available, which reduces the value of that person's estate for Inheritance Tax purposes.
 Planning what will happen after your day may seem depressing but avoiding the issues could be costly and complicated for your successors.

-For further information on inheritance planning for business owners, contact Emma Baker at Burnetts on 01228 552222.
+For further information on inheritance planning for business owners, contact Rachael Stephenson at Burnetts on 01228 552222.

 About the author

 Published: Wednesday 5th April 2017